ParthS007/CALA.AI/README.md

 ## Acknowledgments

-We extend our heartfelt gratitude to everyone who has contributed to the development and growth of CLARA.
+We extend our heartfelt gratitude to everyone who has contributed to the development and growth of CALA.AI.
 Your insights, feedback, and unwavering support have been instrumental in our journey.

 ## License

-CLARA is proudly open-source and licensed under [MIT License](#).
+CALA.AI is proudly open-source and licensed under [MIT License](#).
 We believe in the power of collaboration and invite you to join us in making a positive impact in workplaces around the world.

 ---

-Thank you for choosing CLARA.
+Thank you for choosing CALA.AI.
 Together, let's make happiness the cornerstone of productivity and success.